influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v1.5/event_handlers/hipchat.md

 ---
 title: HipChat event handler
 description: The HipChat event handler allows you to send Kapacitor alerts to HipChat.
-This doc includes configuration options and usage examples.
+This page includes configuration options and usage examples.
 menu:
   kapacitor_1_5:
     name: HipChat